AnimusPEXUS/python_test_task_01/README.md

 after what run `docker-compose pull && docker-compose up --build`

-this will create 2 containers: 1 for PostgreSQL and 1 for this source tree. an this test server will listen at 8080 port
+this will create 2 containers: 1 for PostgreSQL and 1 for this source tree. and this test server will listen at 8080 port

 there is primitive client `client_main.py`: I starting it with `python3 ./client_main.py localhost:8080` command